Alabama in record 5th CFP title game vs 1st champ Ohio State

 ARLINGTON, Texas (AP) — Top-ranked Alabama has two Heisman Trophy finalists and is in the College Football Playoff championship game for a record fifth time.
 Ohio State is back for the first time since winning the inaugural title in the CFP era.

 So it’s a matchup of storied programs playing Jan.
-11 in suburban Miami to determine the champion of this most unusual season played in the shadow of a pandemic.
+11 in suburban Miami to determine the champion of this most unusual season played in the middle of a pandemic.

 While this season’s CFP has provided a third consecutive title-game matchup of undefeated teams, this one is a little different.